Yellowstone National Park: Recreation

 Hunting is not permitted, though it is allowed in the surrounding national forests during the open season.
 Fishing is a popular activity, and a Yellowstone Park fishing license is required to fish in park waters.
 Many park waters are fly fishing only and all native fish species are catch and release only.
 Boating is prohibited on rivers and creeks except for a 5 mi stretch of the Lewis River between Lewis and Shoshone lakes, and it is open to non-motorized use only.
 Yellowstone Lake has a marina at Bridge Bay while there is a boat ramp at the Lewis lake campground.

-In the early history of the park, visitors were allowed, and sometimes even encouraged, to feed the bears.
+In the early history of the park, visitors were allowed and sometimes even encouraged to feed the bears.
 Visitors welcomed the chance to get their pictures taken with the bears, who had learned to beg for food.
 This led to numerous injuries to humans each year.
 In 1970, park officials changed their policy and started a vigorous program to educate the public on the dangers of close contact with bears, and to try to eliminate opportunities for bears to find food in campgrounds and trash collection areas.
 Although it has become more difficult to observe bears in recent years, the number of human injuries and deaths has taken a significant drop and visitors are in less danger.
 The eighth recorded bear-related death in the park's history occurred in August 2015.

 Other protected lands in the region include Caribou-Targhee, Gallatin, Custer, Shoshone and Bridger-Teton National Forests.
 The National Park Service's John D. Rockefeller, Jr. Memorial Parkway is to the south and leads to Grand Teton National Park.
 The famed Beartooth Highway provides access from the northeast and has spectacular high-altitude scenery.
 Nearby communities include West Yellowstone, Montana; Cody, Wyoming; Red Lodge, Montana; Ashton, Idaho; and Gardiner, Montana.
-The closest air transport is available by way of Bozeman, Montana; Billings, Montana; Jackson; Cody, Wyoming, or Idaho Falls, Idaho.
+The closest air transport is available by way of Bozeman, Montana; Billings, Montana; Jackson, Wyoming; Cody, Wyoming, or Idaho Falls, Idaho.
 Salt Lake City, 320 mi to the south, is the closest large metropolitan area.